manasa-arun/python/content/en/Tips/get-unique-values-from-list-python.md

 sample_list = [1,2,5,2,6,1,4,3,6,3,9,8,2]
 ```

-## Mthods to fetch Unique values from a List
+## Methods to fetch Unique values from a Python List

 There are a lot of cases wherein we would be required to get unique values from a list.

 Therefore, lets dive deep into the different methods

 ### Using the for loop and a new list

 Starting with the most basic and simplest method, we can simply use a `for` loop and a new list to solve this problem.

-We can simply iterate through the existing list and append the unique values on to a new empty list.
+We can simply iterate through the existing `python` list and append the unique values on to a new empty list.

 This is the **novice method** for solving this and probably preferred by the beginners.